Odonata: Taxonomy

-In some treatments, the Odonata are understood in an expanded sense, essentially synonymous with the superorder Odonatoptera, but not including the prehistoric Protodonata.
+In some treatments, the Odonata are understood in an expanded sense, essentially synonymous with the superorder Odonatoptera, but not including the prehistoric Meganisoptera.
 In this approach, instead of Odonatoptera, the term Odonatoidea is used.
 The systematics of the "Palaeoptera" are by no means resolved; what can be said however is that regardless of whether they are called "Odonatoidea" or "Odonatoptera", the Odonata and their extinct relatives do form a clade.

 The Anisoptera was long treated as a suborder, with a third suborder, the Anisozygoptera (ancient dragonflies).
 However, the combined suborder Epiprocta (in which Anisoptera is an infraorder) was proposed when it was thought that the "Anisozygoptera" was paraphyletic, composed of mostly extinct offshoots of dragonfly evolution.
 The four living species placed in that group are (in this treatment) in the infraorder Epiophlebioptera, whereas the fossil taxa that were formerly there are now dispersed about the Odonatoptera (or Odonata sensu lato).
 World Odonata List considers Anisoptera as a suborder along with Zygoptera and Anisozygoptera as well-understood and widely preferred terms.

 Cladogram of Epiprocta after Rehn et al. 2003:Cladogram of Odonatoptera including Odonata by Deregnaucourt et al. 2023.